Property Developer’s Guide to Selling Out Developments in a Challenging Market

 - Score your leads based on what information they are engaging with.
 More on this in the next section.

+You’re the real estate expert, so you know the different types of customers that come to you wanting to employ your services.
 Marketing automation software such as Marketo and Eloqua create scripts that you can apply to your web pages and landing pages.

 Identify Hot Leads